magarciamartin/magarciamartin.github.io/README.md

 - 👀 I’m interested in GIS (Geographic Information Systems) programming such as Python, SQL, JavaScript, HTML, CSS, PHP.. and mapping tools such as QGIS.
 - 🌱 I’m currently learning about programming and mapping languages.
 - 👋 I'm currently working as a QGIS analyst for educational planning purposes at Catalonian Education Department.
-- 💞️ I’m looking to collaborate on on QGIS, PyQGIS, PostgreSQL or PostGIS projects.
+- 💞️ I’m looking to collaborate on QGIS, PyQGIS, PostgreSQL or PostGIS projects.
 - 📫 How to reach me ...

 <!---
 magarciamartin/magarciamartin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.